 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Samsung Engineering reported total carbon emissions of approximately 550,671,000 kg CO2e across all scopes.
-This includes 33,042,000 kg CO2e from Scope 1, 21,412,000 kg CO2e from Scope 2, and a significant 496,217,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions are primarily driven by purchased goods and services, which accounted for about 366,543,000 kg CO2e.
-Over the years, Samsung Engineering has shown a trend of fluctuating emissions.
-For instance, in 2022, the total emissions were approximately 323,878,000 kg CO2e, with Scope 1 and 2 emissions totalling 54,466,000 kg CO2e.
+In 2023, Samsung Engineering reported total carbon emissions of approximately 550,671,000 kg CO2e, with emissions distributed across various scopes: 33,042,000 kg CO2e (Scope 1), 21,412,000 kg CO2e (Scope 2), and 496,217,000 kg CO2e (Scope 3).
+The Scope 3 emissions included significant contributions from purchased goods and services (approximately 366,543,000 kg CO2e) and use of sold products (about 131,121,000 kg CO2e).
+In previous years, Samsung Engineering's emissions have shown fluctuations.
+For instance, in 2022, the total emissions were around 323,878,000 kg CO2e, with Scope 1 and 2 emissions totalling approximately 54,466,000 kg CO2e.
 The company has not publicly disclosed specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, indicating a potential area for improvement in their climate strategy.
-Despite the lack of formal reduction commitments, Samsung Engineering's emissions data reflects their ongoing operations and the challenges faced in managing carbon footprints in a global context.
-The company continues to monitor and report its emissions, which is a crucial step towards enhancing transparency and accountability in their climate commitments.
+Overall, Samsung Engineering's emissions data reflects a significant reliance on Scope 3 emissions, highlighting the importance of addressing upstream and downstream activities in their sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents